Nadex fees: How much does it cost to trade?

 Relating to the relative values of international currencies.
 The charges for executing such trades remain the same as explained above.
 Opening trade costs $1, and so does closing it.
 It doesn’t cost anything to let the option expire after it has been opened.

 Relating to trends and movements within the stock market, controlled by a few prominent companies.
 The drastic market makes for a good basis for futures trading.
 The charges for executing these trades are the same as Forex.

 Relating to the values and prices of commodities such as gold, oil, and others.
 The charges remain the same as Forex and indices.
 Trades such as XAU/AUD are user-friendly and easier to get started with.

 Nadex marks a sharp divide between two categories of traders, usually dependent on the volume of trades and money in their accounts.
-The Direct Trading Members comprise the bulk of the trading traffic, and the other category being the Market Makers, which deal with large value transactions.
+The Direct Trading Members comprise the bulk of the trading traffic, and the other category is the Market Makers, which deal with large-value transactions.
 We’ll look at their fees one by one.